State-dependent Delay Differential Equations on $H^1$: Abstract

 \section{Abstract}

 \textbf{Abstract} Classically, solution theories for state-dependent delay equations are developed in spaces of continuous or continuously differentiable functions.
-In applications, these two approaches naturally offer some limitations.
-The former can be technically challenging to apply in as much as suitably Lipschitz continuous extensions of mappings onto (open subsets of) the space of continuous functions are required; whereas the latter approach leads to potentially undue restrictions on the class of initial pre-histories.
-Here, we establish a solution theory (i.e., unique existence) for state-dependent delay equations for arbitrary Lipschitz continuous pre-histories and suitably Lipschitz continuous right-hand sides on the Sobolev space $H^1$.
-The provided solution theory is independent of previous ones and is based on the contraction mapping principle on exponentially weighted spaces yielding global in time well-posedness right away.
-In particular, initial pre-histories are not required to belong to certain solution manifolds and the generality of the approach permits the consideration of a large class of functional differential equations even when the continuity of the right-hand side has constraints on the derivative.
-The solution theory provided implies the classical Picard--Lindel\"of theorem as a special case.
+The former can be technically challenging to apply in as much as suitably Lipschitz continuous extensions of mappings onto the space of continuous functions are required; whereas the latter approach leads to restrictions on the class of initial pre-histories.
+Here, we establish a solution theory for state-dependent delay equations for arbitrary Lipschitz continuous pre-histories and suitably Lipschitz continuous right-hand sides on the Sobolev space $H^1$.
+The provided solution theory is independent of previous ones and is based on the contraction mapping principle on exponentially weighted spaces.
+In particular, initial pre-histories are not required to belong to solution manifolds and the generality of the approach permits the consideration of a large class of functional differential equations even for which the continuity of the right-hand side has constraints on the derivative.